lzap/lzap.github.com/content/posts/2024/fedora-40-on-nuc-32-pro.md

 Last week when I was testing bootable container installations of Anaconda in a libvirt VM and decided to configure a new raw partition storage pool and (ehm) I made a small typo.
-As you guessed, I completely destroy one of my volumes (file server data).
+As you guessed, I completely destroyed one of my volumes (file server data).
 Recovery from backups was painful as I do not have much experience with `btrfs` snapshots, I just wanted to try this file system out as I heard about it.
 But I did it, family photos and videos were saved, ton of